Looking After Your Cat Client: Provide the Best Cat Sitting Services

-With it’s perks of cuddles and purrs, being a cat minder for a beloved cat is a job we cat lovers adore.
+With its perks of cuddles and purrs, being a cat minder for a beloved cat is a job we cat lovers adore.
 Whether you are a friend who loves cats, a family member, or one of our cat sitting community, you’re providing a wonderful alternative to cat boarding.
-Take a look at our tips for looking after your cat clients so that the fluffy ones in your care have the pawsome experience they deserve.
+Need some tips on how to go about looking after your cat client in the best possible way?
+These tips will show you how to provide the best cat care so that the fluffy ones in your care have the pawsome experience they deserve.

-Before your booking make sure you’ve read through all the forms and checklists in the Forms & Tips section of your Dashboard.
+Before your booking make sure you’ve read through all the forms and checklists in the Forms & Tips section and familiased yourself with the Meet & Greet.

 01 Follow the cat owner’s instructions